 This message has clearly been lost over time, with a lot of cultures becoming increasingly sedentary due to many factors, including technology and aging.
 The latter seems somehow excusable, given that it is perfectly natural for people to decrease physical exertion as they age.
 Yet there’s a study suggesting we’ve got it wrong: Exercising actually holds back the effects of aging.
 Certain exercises like riding a bike was found to be effective in staving off signs of aging.
 Here’s everything you need to know about how staying active can keep you young:

 We don’t get more frail as we age

-The researchers compared amateur cyclists with healthy adults that did not exercise, and found that it was the cyclists that were healthier.
-The results of the study showed that between the two groups, the cyclists were found to be better able to preserve their muscle mass and strength with age while maintaining stable levels of body fat and cholesterol.
+The researchers compared amateur cyclists with healthy adults who did not exercise, and found that it was the cyclists who were healthier.
+The results of the study showed that between the two groups, the cyclists were better able to preserve their muscle mass and strength with age while maintaining stable levels of body fat and cholesterol.
 Testosterone levels were also higher among cyclists.
 These findings disprove the notion that aging automatically means increasing frailty (and that therefore we should stop exercising when we reach a certain age), suggesting instead that a larger part of what makes us frail as we age has less to do with our age in itself, and more with the type of lifestyle (this includes exercise, of course) we’ve been living before we reach old age.

 How cycling can keep you young